WDDnguyen/ECSE426_Microprocessor/README.md

 # ECSE426 Microprocessor
-Currently taking this class and will update after each lab.\n Board used : stm32f4xx  \n
+Currently taking this class and will update after each lab.
+Board used : stm32f4xx